Minkov/pb-interactive-python/EN/11-While-Loop-Exercise/05-Problem.md

 [/code-editor]
 [task-description]
 # Description

-Write a program in which Martin solves problems for exams until he receives message from his lecturer: "**Enough**".
-Every time he solves a problem, he gets a grade. **The program should end either** Martin receives "Enough" command, **or obtain the number of poor grades**.
+Write a program in which Martin solves problems for exams until he receives message from his trainer: "**Enough**".

+Every time he solves a problem, he get a grade. **The program should ends either** Martin receives "Enough" command, **or obtain the number of poor grades**.

 A poor grade is a grade less or equal to 4.00.

 # Input
 - On the first line – **number of poor grades** – integer in range \[1…5\]
 - **After that repeatedly two lines**:
   - **Name of a problem - text**
   - **Grade** - integer in range \[2…6\]

 # Output
 - If Martin reaches "**Enough**" command, print **3** lines:
   - "Average score: \{average grade\}"
   - "Number of problems: \{number of ALL problems\}"
   - "Last problem: \{last problem\'s name\}"
 - **If he gets the specified number of poor grades**:
   - "You need a break, \{number poor grades\} poor grades."

 **The average grade should be formatted to the second decimal point.**

 # Example
 | **Input** | **Output** |
 | --- | --- |
 | 3 | Average score: 5.25 |